-We took a train to Laufer for the start.
+We took a train to Laufen for the start.
 My train ticket was 13 CHF.
 My bike ticket was 20 CHF.
-For a country which is cycle-centric, or maybe it isn’t, I think their train bike passes cost at least twice what they should be.
+For a country that is cycle-centric, or maybe it isn’t, I think their train bike passes cost at least twice what they should be.

 The road turned up and Ben rode ahead.
 We quickly established that on this day I would be first down the mountains and he would be first up.
 We went through some French villages although we were in the outskirts of a much bigger town, St. Louis, when I suggested we stop at a bakery.

 We both got a chocolate-strawberry croissant then rode to a shade location to eat.
 We ended up next to a school where students were practicing a dance routine.
 Never quite figured out what kind of school that was.

 We found our way to the Three Country Bridge that connects France and Germany but looks at Switzerland.
 Close enough.

 Ben led us through Basel, looking for a road back to the town and the climb we did three years ago.
 We made some sketchy moves in traffic, i.e., probably not riding where we should have.

 But we got through Basel and back into Germany until crossing back over at a dam on the River Rhine.

 It was hot, with temperatures in the low 90s.
 I carried two bottles and was going through those fast while Ben had just one.

 We looked for water – easier in Switzerland than France or Germany.
 I didn’t feel I was getting enough and I know Ben couldn’t have been.